 The Friends of Red House was established in 1998 to help Ted and Doris Hollamby, who had lived there since 1952, keep the house open to the public.

-The Hampstead Centre supports the work of the National Trust in London and beyond.
+The Hampstead Centre supported the work of the National Trust in London and beyond.

 The Harrow Association supports the work of the National Trust in north-west London and beyond.

 The London Centre visits local National Trust places in and around London, including Carlyle's House and Osterley Park.

 The LWMNTV members live all over the UK and the group organises weekend volunteering trips to National Trust places across the country.

 The Richmond Association works closely with Ham House and Garden and Osterley Park and House.